Human rights in South Africa: Possible causes

 There are multiple theories about the causes for the HIV/AIDS epidemic in South Africa.
-Some theorize that migrant workers were a source of the proliferation of the disease.
+Some theorise that migrant workers were a source of the proliferation of the disease.
 The migrant workers usually would not see their wives and families for months, so they had extramarital sexual intercourse in the cities.
 Then, later during the holidays, husbands would return home and unknowingly infect their wives with the disease.
 Another theory is that the culture makes South Africa more vulnerable to the epidemic.
 For example, male circumcision at birth reduces the risk of the child getting HIV/AIDS.
 However, many South Africans do not do this procedure because it is not traditional to do circumcision at birth.

 Additionally, a lack of quality healthcare can exacerbate the epidemic.
 There is quite a disparity between public and private healthcare.
 Overall, public hospitals provide worse care than private hospitals do.
 Public hospitals are generally overcrowded and understaffed.
 In fact, 82% of South Africans are cared for by 27% of South Africa's general physicians.
 The difference in these percentages is caused by general physicians moving to the private healthcare sector and by brain drain.
 Brain drain is when professionals emigrate from their home country to work elsewhere.
 Also, the disparity is caused by the fact that private hospitals have more resources and funds than public hospitals do because of the higher fees at private hospitals.